mkilgore/protura/README.md

     make disk-other

-Note that the build is setup to be very convient for those with nothing already setup, however for development it may be nicer to install the i686-protura system-wide, and add it to your default PATH, so it is always usable for cross-compiling.
-When making changes that have ramifications on newlib:
+Note that the build is setup to be very convient for those with nothing already setup, however for development it may be nicer to avoid building the whole toolchain again when making changes that require changing libc.
+To that end, you can rebuild only newlib by running the following command:

     make rebuild-newlib

-can be used to avoid building gcc again.

 cleaning
 ========